malliina/cfn/README.md

 - [CloudFront](https://aws.amazon.com/cloudfront/) CDN for HTTP requests and assets
 - [Route 53](https://aws.amazon.com/route53/) for DNS

-The ECR repository contains build images used by CodeBuild to build applications.
+The ECR repository stores build images used by CodeBuild to build applications.
 CodePipeline fetches application code from [GitHub](https://github.com/), then builds and deploys the app to Elastic Beanstalk.
 Route 53 routes incoming requests to the Beanstalk app via CloudFront.